MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5604.md

 -->

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

-* Keep track of the current status of fixed assets and their location within the organization.
+* Track the current status of fixed assets and their location in an organization.
 * Plan for the future replacement or upgrade of fixed assets based on their age and condition.
-* Calculate the depreciation of fixed assets and ensure that it is in compliance with relevant accounting standards.
+* Calculate the depreciation of fixed assets and ensure that it complies with accounting standards.

-As a facilities manager, use the report to:
+Facilities managers use the report to:

-* Keep track of the maintenance history and service records for each fixed asset.
+* Track the maintenance history and service records for each fixed asset.
 * Identify any upcoming maintenance or service needs for fixed assets and plan accordingly.
 * Monitor the condition of fixed assets and identify opportunities for repair or replacement.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

 * Analyze the value of fixed assets over time and identify trends or patterns.
 * Calculate the return on investment for fixed assets and assess their overall contribution to the organization's financial performance.
-* Identify any discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.
+* Identify discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.

 ## Try the report